apollo

 Fluticasone is used to manage nasal symptoms of seasonal, perennial allergic and non-allergic rhinitis.

 Avoid use in patients with recent nasal ulcers, surgery, or trauma.
-Please check with the doctor if you have concerns regarding this.
+Please consult with your doctor if you have any concerns regarding this matter.

 It may take several days of regular use for your rhinitis symptoms to get better.
 Call your healthcare provider if your symptoms do not improve or get worse.